dylan-davidson/Core-Connect-4/Reach.md

 The following is a list of pre-approved reach features.
 This list is non-exhaustive.
 If you wish to do a feature other than one listed on here, or a variation on one listed, you may do so, but you **must** contact us at 183connect4@umich.edu to get your feature _approved_.
-If you do not contact us to get a non-listed feature approved you will **likely not receive credit**.
+If you do not contact us to get a non-listed feature approved you will **not receive credit**.

 You may modify the Board class for the Reach portion of the project.